Lesson #119: Teatime Literary Reflections (and the Power of Good Storytelling) (Part 2)

 As promised, here are some observations on the passage from Elizabeth Gaskell’s Cranford, as referenced in the previous post:

-🖋️ Gaskell’s style here is more conversational than most classic novel’s styles are.
-This is because the story is narrated by one of the book’s characters.
+🖋️ Gaskell’s approach here is more conversational than the style of other classic novels.
+This is because the story is told by one of the characters in the book.

 🖋️ Gaskell uses the word ‘very’ several times in the second sentence.
 While this is not usually recommended, she is using it effectively here to emphasise how disappointed Mary (the narrator) felt when she noticed the small portions after being so hungry.

-🖋️ Gaskell uses the word ‘beg’ to describe Carlo’s whining and barking for food.
-Usually ‘beg’ refers to an action where a person, rather than an animal, is actually asking repeatedly and eagerly for something they need.
+🖋️ Gaskell uses the word ‘beg’ to describe the dog’s (Carlo’s) whining and barking for food; usually ‘beg’ refers to an action where a person, rather than an animal, is actually asking repeatedly and eagerly for something they need.
 By using ‘beg’ here, Gaskell reminds us in a subtle way that Mrs Jamieson and her helper Mr Mulliner treat Carlo as seriously as if he were a person.

 We learn that Mrs Jamieson gives her dog a bowl of tea with cream (since he refuses to drink tea with milk only), while she simply offers tea with milk to her guests – the plain choice at a tea party!